sanjanascaria/4some_toolcalling/README.md

 3. Aside from the python import, Ollama should also be installed on your device ([https://ollama.com/]).
 For the purposes of this app, I am using `qwen2.5:7b` (also must be separately downloaded through Ollama - [https://ollama.com/library/qwen2.5]) but you can use a bigger model for better reliability if your device allows for it.

 4. Of course, if you have access to the OpenAI api, or any other llm, you can plug that in instead.

+# TO DOs/Improvements:

+Ideally, I would implement an LLM sql agent using LangChain, once a we have a more robust rule based logic for matching.
+This means, the agent will take {user feedback + rules for matching} and generate an SQL query.
+This query will be queried against the db to generate the new matches.